Dushyantgoswami/docs/docs/developers/run/overview.md

 title: Run Your RollApp
 ---

 So far we've [prepared](/docs/developers/start/overview.md) our RollApp and [built](/docs/developers/build/overview.md) it.
-Now it's time to deploy it!
+Now it's time to deploy our RollApp!

 In this next section we will power up the engine of RollApps, [Dymint](https://github.com/dymensionxyz/dymint).
 Introduced earlier in the [learn section](/docs/learn/rollapps.md), Dymint is the client componentof RollApp.
 Dymint is a drop-in replacement for Tendermint and is responsible for block production, peer message propagation and inter-layer communication.